-Theoretically, transfer learning operates by transferring knowledge between a source domain-task pair \((D_S, T_S)\) and a target domain-task pair \((D_T, T_T)\).
-In this study, the CES dataset serves as the source domain \((D_S)\) with tasks \((T_S)\) such as predicting variables like vote choice for Trump.
-The ANES dataset represents the target domain \((D_T)\), where the task \((T_T)\) involves imputing missing variables, such as vote choice, based on shared demographic and ideological features.
-By pre-training models on CES, the framework captures robust relationships within the source domain, which are then generalized and fine-tuned for the target domain \citep{goodfellow2018deep}.
+Theoretically, transfer learning operates by transferring knowledge between a source domain–task pair \((D_S, T_S)\) and a target domain–task pair \((D_T, T_T)\).
+In this study, the CES dataset serves as the source domain \((D_S)\) with tasks \((T_S)\) such as predicting outcomes like vote choice.
+The ANES dataset represents the target domain \((D_T)\), where the task \((T_T)\) involves imputing missing variables based on shared demographic and ideological features.
+By pre-training models on CES, the framework captures robust relationships within the source domain, which can then be generalized and fine-tuned for the target domain \citep{Goodfellow2016}.

 The pre-training phase utilizes CES data to build predictive models that learn feature representations generalizable across related tasks.
-Fine-tuning adapts these pretrained models to ANES by leveraging shared features like race and party identification while retaining general patterns from CES.
-By freezing early model layers and updating later ones, this step allows the model to adjust to ANES-specific nuances while preserving CES-informed knowledge as pratcied in TF applications \citep{yosinski2014transferable}.
+Fine-tuning adapts these pre-trained models to ANES by leveraging shared features like race and party identification while retaining general patterns from CES.
+By freezing early model layers and updating later ones, this step allows the model to adjust to ANES-specific nuances while preserving CES-informed knowledge, as practiced in transfer learning applications \citep{yosinski2014transferable}.
 The shared features between CES and ANES facilitate knowledge transfer, adhering to established transfer learning principles \citep{pan2010survey}.

 Unlike synthetic data generation methods, this approach relies on empirical relationships observed in CES to infer lacking variables in ANES.

-This study’s methodology is inspired by seminal studies on transfer learning. \citet{pan2010survey} provides a comprehensive framework emphasizing cross-domain applications, while \citet{yosinski2014transferable} highlights the adaptability of features learned in one domain for tasks in another. \citet{goodfellow2018deep} further discusses the role of pre-training and fine-tuning in optimizing transfer learning workflows.
+This study’s methodology is inspired by seminal studies on transfer learning. \citet{pan2010survey} provides a comprehensive framework emphasizing cross-domain applications, while \citet{yosinski2014transferable} highlights the adaptability of features learned in one domain for tasks in another. \citet{Goodfellow2016} further discusses the role of pre-training and fine-tuning in optimizing transfer learning workflows.
 These foundational principles inspire the application of transfer learning to address challenges in survey-based political research.